nikhilrattu/MLB_season_2026/README.md

 ## Notes

 Since this is an ongoing season, the numbers above are a snapshot as of the last data pull, not a final-season result.
+The script to fetch the data from mlb was made using claude not me.